arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 {% include image.html source="magic.jpg" %}

-In OBS, you can add various sources in a scene, I already had 3:
+In OBS, you can add various sources in a scene, I already had 3 in my Macbook scene:

-- An Image source: the foreground Manning provided to me
+- An _Image_ source: the foreground Manning provided to me
-- A Video Capture Device source: my webcam (or my IPhone)
+- A _Video Capture Device_ source: my webcam (or my IPhone)
-- A Display Capture Source: my MacBook display cropped on VS Code window titled "Supercharged OpenAPI" (By the way, regarding capturing VS Code, during my tests I also tried the Window Capture source and was not really satisfied with it.
+- A _Display Capture_ source: my MacBook display cropped on VS Code window titled "Supercharged OpenAPI" (By the way, regarding capturing VS Code, during my tests I also tried the _Window Capture_ source and was not really satisfied with it.
 There was a huge lag, especially when I was scrolling.)

-But there are other types of sources, as you can see in the screen capture above, the one that caught my eye when trying to find a solution for my idea was the Browser source.
+But there are other types of sources, as you can see in the screen capture above, the one that caught my eye when trying to find a solution for my idea was the _Browser_ source.
-I created a simple HTML file with "WTF it works!" (yes, I tend to curse in my code when testing) then started a [simple web server](https://www.npmjs.com/package/http-server).
+I created a simple `index.html` file containing a "WTF it works!" level 1 header in the body (yes, I tend to curse in my code when testing) then started a [simple web server](https://www.npmjs.com/package/http-server) in the folder containing that file.
+In OBS, I added a _Browser_ source to my Macbook scene.
-In the configuration window, I set up the URL, width, height, and there's some custom CSS that comes by default, I didn't modify it and hit OK.
+In the configuration window, I set up the URL to target `http://localhost:8080/index.html`, and set width to 1980 (pixels) and height to 100.
+There's some custom CSS that comes by default, I didn't modify it and hit OK.
+Once added, I moved the new source in the scene on top of the zone for my screen and resized it to fit in the reserved space.
+Finally in the "Sources" panel, I renamed the new source to "Title" (by right clicking on it and choosing rename).
-Then I positioned the new source on top of the zone for my screen, above the Display Capture Source (the new source hides the VS Code window title) but below the Image source.
+And I reordered the sources to put "Title" in the "Template" folder, putting above the Display Capture Source (the new source hiding the VS Code window title) but below the Image source.

 So I had my title, but it was a static one.

 ## Updating titles POC

-I thought I could find a configuration to trigger refresh at regular interval in OBS, but there's actually no such configuration.
+I thought I could find a configuration to trigger a refresh at regular interval in OBS, but there's actually no such configuration.
 Hopefully, I remembered that while I was reading some post about useful VS Code extensions, the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension caught my eye.
 This extension allows to start a web server in your workspace and it includes a live refresh out of the box.
 That means a webpage loaded through this web server will be updated automatically in the browser when something change in the workspace.